IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 within which the IETF LLC can exist, as well as with financial support.
 ISOC has no influence whatsoever on the technical content of Internet Standards.

-## Relationship of the LLC Board to Existing IETF Leadership
+## Relationship of the LLC Board to the IETF Leadership

 The LLC Board is directly accountable to the IETF community for the performance of the IASA2.
 However, the nature of the LLC Board's work